 Press & Media Coverage

-Food & Solidarity in the news: Fighting food poverty and housing injustice through collective action
+Food & Solidarity in the news: fighting food poverty and housing injustice through collective action

 Recognition & Awards

-Recognized for our innovative community organising model and impact in addressing food poverty and housing injustice in Newcastle
+Recognised for our community organising model and impact addressing food poverty and housing injustice in Newcastle through collective action rather than charity.

 Featured Coverage